 But Frost’s life was full of adventure from the time he was a little boy.
 He served with distinction throughout the Second World War and eventually retired as a Major General before passing away on this day in 1993 at the age of 80.

 Childhood and Early Life:

 Frost was born in India in December of 1912.
 His father was a Major in the British Army.
 According to his obituary, when he was just eight months old, his father shot a snake that was attempting to crawl in his crib.
-When he was just eight, he was riding a train in Baghdad, where his father was stationed and the train was attacked by men mounted on camels.
-While he thought it was great adventure, it was written that he took great delight in the fact that his governess was terrified.
+When he was just eight, he was riding a train in Baghdad, where his father was stationed.
+The train was attacked by men mounted on camels.
+While Frost thought it was a great adventure, it was written that he took great delight in the fact that his governess was terrified.

 He graduated from the British military academy at Sandhurst in September of 1932 and was assigned to the Cameronians (Scottish Rifles) Regiment.
 He was promoted to First Lieutenant three years later in 1935.
 Frost was assigned to the unit’s 1st Battalion and served in Palestine during the early stages of the Arab Revolt.

 From 1938 to 1941 Frost served in Iraq and was promoted to Captain.

 Upon returning to England in 1941, Frost was assigned coastal defense duties but was itching to get into the action.
 He volunteered for the Special Air Service and was sent to the Parachute Training School.
 After completing his required jumps, Frost was assigned to the new 2nd Parachute Battalion of the 1st Parachute Brigade and given command of C Company.